-- But Jeff´s allegiance was to the Republican party, so we got in to a fight about that… and then I realised how republican Jeff was.
-Up til that time I had not realised.
+- But Jeff´s allegiance was to the Republican party, so we got in to a fight about that… and then I realized how Republican Jeff was.
+Up til that time I had not realized.

 Dan thought Jeff was angry, because he was caught between hos old belief´s and the reality of the new situation.